 Should I do snow seeding on my Kentucky bluegrass lawn?

 Snow seeding KBG is not a good idea.
-When snow melts your seeds will trickle down but germinate in spring.
-The new plants might not be mature enough to survive in the following summer heat.
+When snow melts, your seeds will trickle down and germinate in spring.
+The new plants might not mature enough to survive the following summer heat.

 In addition, if you leaf removal just after winter to remove dead grass leaves, you might undo the seeding that you previously did.